How to Apply

 We’d love to meet you in person.
 Is that possible?

-We’d love to meet with you too.
+We’d love to meet with you, too.
 We have lots to learn.
 We welcome invitations, but if we can’t accept, please don’t assume it’s out of disinterest.
-We have only four trustees, located in two states, and one part-time staff person–it may just be a matter of bandwidth!
+We have only four trustees, located in three states, and one staff person–it may just be a matter of bandwidth!

-We may occasionally contact grantees to request a site visit.
+We may occasionally contact grantees to request a site visit (either via video or in person).
 If your organization is selected, we will work with you to find a convenient time (or to postpone it if work is too hectic–we understand).
 Our site visits are low-key conversations: our goal is to not be too burdensome, and to listen and learn.
 We’re always grateful for your time and expertise.

-We do not have a public funding cycle specifically for Covid-19 relief.
-But in mid-March 2020, we reached out to all of our 2019-2020 grantees to convert their remaining grants to flexible funding for use however most needed.
+For example, in mid-March 2020, as the COVID-19 pandemic settled in, we reached out to all of our 2019-2020 grantees to convert their remaining grants to flexible funding for use however most needed.
 And we granted $200,000 in emergency funds to four different responsive funding coalitions: the Oregon Worker Relief Fund/Oregon Worker Relief Infrastructure Fund, MRG Foundation’s Since Time Immemorial Fund, First Nations Development Institute’s native communities Covid-19 Emergency Response Fund, and the Women’s Foundation of Oregon’s Covid-19 Rapid Response Fund.
-We also granted twice as much in 2020 and 2021 as we had initially budgeted, which, because our grants are unrestricted funds, can be used as needed.
+We also granted twice as much in 2020 and 2021 as we had initially budgeted.

 Are your values as a foundation in alignment with ours as a nonprofit?